Lia445/AI-Planner/README.md

 # AI-Planner
-This project is a personal planner that uses AI to help the user create plans and manage your personal projects and achieve their goals.
+This project is a personal planner that uses AI to help the user create plans, manage personal projects and achieve their goals.
 Technologies used: Python, Django, Openai API.

 Link to the video: <https://youtu.be/2KMw0e6QluY>